Key Takeaways:

 Going into the divorce with a clear set of priorities will help you pick the important battles.

-The more a couple fights, and the more contentious the divorce.
+The more a couple fights, the more contentious the divorce.
 The more contentious the divorce, the longer it takes.
 The longer it takes, the more money you spend.
 If you truly want to save money on divorce, prioritize.
 Know what you want and what’s most important.

 Figure out what you’re willing to let go of and what you aren’t.
 Know where to spend your time, energy, and resources.